 Outliers by Malcolm Gladwell

-Joe Rogan recently finished reading Outliers by Malcolm Gladwell.
-He spoke about it with Joey Diaz in JRE #1190 (October 29, 2018).
-This is the 2nd Gladwell book Rogan has read this year.
+Joe Rogan finished reading Outliers by Malcolm Gladwell and spoke about it with Joey Diaz in JRE #1190 (October 29, 2018).
+This is the 2nd Gladwell book that Rogan read in 2018.
 Outliers: The Story of Success explores what makes people successful.
 Gladwell examines how external factors like timing, circumstance and luck can contribute more to a person’s success than intelligence or skill.

 It’s fucking great! – Joe Rogan